Faizshariff/Convrt/README.md

 # Tech Stack:

  Convrt follows a monolithic architecture where both the frontend and backend are integrated into a single codebase.
-It adheres to the separation of concerns principle, ensuring clear distinctions between the frontend, backend, and database layers.
-The framework adopts a declarative, convention-over-configuration approach, allowing developers to focus on high-level application logic by reducing the need for manual setup and configuration.
+It adopts a declarative, convention-over-configuration approach, allowing developers to focus on high-level application logic by reducing the need for manual setup and configuration.

 - **Frontend & Backend**: Wasp full-stack framework with React (Frontend), Node.js (Backend)
 - **Database**: Prisma ORM with PostgreSQL (Wasp)